wxserf/coffee-grinder/README.md

 - Optional: Node.js and npm for running local servers and build scripts.

 ### Running Locally
-You can serve the `src` directory using a simple HTTP server:
+You can serve the `src` directory using a simple HTTP server or the provided npm script:

 #### Using Python 3
 ```bash